rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

    = help: the trait `FromIterator<tokio::task::JoinHandle<impl futures::Future>>` is not implemented for `Vec<Data>`
 ```

-Of course! `spawn_blocking`, like `map`, just takes a regular closure, not an async closure.
-She's getting a bit frustrated now.
-"Well," she thinks, "I can use `spawn` to get into an async context!"
+Of course! `spawn_blocking`, like `map`, just takes a regular closure, not an async closure; it's purpose is to embed some sync code within an async task, so a sync closure makes sense -- and moreover async closures aren't stable -- but it's all rather frustrating nonetheless.
+"Well," she thinks, "I can use `spawn` to get back into an async context!"
 So she adds a call to `spawn` inside the `spawn_blocking` closure:

 ```rust
 fn aggregate(urls: &[Url]) -> Vec<Data> {